Janspiry/Image-Zooming-Using-Directional-Cubic-Convolution-Interpolation/README.md

 sr_img = DCC(img, level)
 ```

-*Note*: DCC get the low resolution image first by interval sampling in MATLAB version, which is not the same with general method.
-You can change following code to use different down-sample methods or just use the low resolution image as input.
+*Note*: DCC gets the low-resolution image first by interval sampling in the MATLAB version, which is not the same as the general method.
+You can change the following code to use different down-sample methods or just use the low-resolution image as input.

 ```python
 def DCC(img, level):